 Tell your doctor if you have or have had any of the following medical conditions:

-an overactive thyroid gland
+thyroid disease such as an overactive thyroid gland

 a recent heart attack